 Paraglider WOF Events

-The Club has a WOF evening planned where members can get their Paraglider & Harness WOFs, on Friday 30th September 2022.
+The Club is organising another WOF day where members can get their Paraglider & Harness WOFs, on Saturday 3rd December2022.

 Remember, it's a legal requirement (CAA regulations) to fly with a warranted glider.

-While we don't have the time slots like last year, it It is recommended that you check your gear BEFORE you get to the venue.
-This will greatly increase efficiency on the evening.
+It is recommended that you check your gear BEFORE you get to the venue.
+This will greatly increase efficiency on the day.

 But don't worry, if you are a bit new to it all, or feel reluctant to do so, experienced inspectors/pilots will be present to brief and assist you on how to perform a thorough check of your glider and harness.